 - A professional resume.

-Qualified applicants who have not completed the formal admission process may apply for permission to enroll as non-matriculated students and earn up to six credits in a certification program or nine credits in a non-certification program using the following procedure:
+Qualified applicants who have not completed the formal admission process may apply for permission to enroll as non-matriculated student and earn up to six credits in a certification program or nine credits in a non-certification program using the following procedure:

 - After you have met with the appropriate advisor and your non-matriculated status has been approved and processed by the Dean's office, you may register on or after the date when non-matriculated students may begin registering.
-Fingerprinting may be required for some courses prior to registration.

 No recommendations are needed at this time.
 They will be needed if and when you apply for full matriculation.